Aatlantise/punc-rest-improves/README.md

 Run a file under `data/` to generate training data using the specific dataset.
 Shared-task datasets' files will generate a separate JSONL file for each implemented task.

-JSONL files are under `outputs/datasets/`.
+These JSONL files are under `outputs/datasets/`.
+If a dataset is not passed in when running a train/eval command, the code will look for one here.
+As such, if data-prepping is not done the following way, you should use `-d` to pass in a dataset for train/eval.

 For example, the following loads the CoNLL 2003 dataset and generates data for POS and NER.